SaschaWillems/OpenCLCapsViewer/README.md

 ## CLI config

 For systems without a graphical user interface, the `OpenCLCapsViewerCLI.pro` project file can be used to build a command line only version of the application.
 It does not require any UI libraries and reports can be uploaded using command line arguments.
-Running the application with the `--help` argument will display a list of available arguments and how to use the application.
+Available command line arguments can be find in [this document](./docs/commandline_arguments.md).

 # Releases
 Current releases for all platforms will be provided on a regular basis at [this link](https://opencl.gpuinfo.org/download.php).